 Getting record ready

-RECORDING WEEK: While many of us will record our electric guitars straight into a DAW and use amp and effects modelling to create the sounds we want, there’s just something about recording a proper guitar amp in a live room, particularly a full-fat valve amp.
+RECORDING WEEK: While many of us will record our electric guitars straight into a DAW and use guitar amp and effects modelling to create the sounds we want, there’s just something about recording a proper guitar amp in a live room, particularly a full-fat valve amp.

 As with recording an acoustic, however, mic’ing up an amp is a process that requires a bit of knowledge, and a fair bit of trail and error to get the ideal sound.
 Here’s how to set your amp up for recording, and get your mics set up to capture that sound in the best possible way.